rid-principles/bDudekCybersecurity.github.io/README.md

 After all the files that the user has decided need to be stored they can also decide whether they want to view the entire log to get a rundown of what information has been shared through emails.

+# Unit 12

+Timeline Reorganization (Day 1)

+I have created all of the files necessary for the script and the planned structure for the grep and the diff part of the script.

+I need to revisit how my diff command will work because I only want it to go through the files that have not yet been flagged through the first part of the script.

+Monday: Work on the timeline reorganization and decide what extension to use with grep to return the files that contain social security numbers

+Tuesday: Change loops to integrate using the employeeList to check every single other file.

+Wednesday: Test using all of the email files and debug if necessary.

+Thursday: Check the second loop is adding the duplicates or forwarded emails to the same array from the first part of the script

+Friday: Finish writeups and plan for how I need to fix the diff part of my script to work with the grep part.

+Week 1: Create all the files and folders necessary for the script to run through all of the files and cross-reference it with the SSN's in the employeeList file.
+Create general structure for the entire script using grep and diff in conujunction.

+(Wednesday:Work on writeups after meeting with mentor and outline for script)

+(Thursday: Create fake email files and play around with the grep command and the types of extensions in my script)

+(Friday: Try to implement the read command to prompt the user for input within the script)

+Week 2: Work on implementing the grep command completely into the first part of my script and adding files that contain SSN from the organization into an array (Monday-Wednesday)

+Make sure the loop in the first part of the script checks all of the files I need it to check and debug (Thursday)

+Work on writeups at the end of the week Friday and adjust plan for next week accordingly (Friday)

+Week 3: Work on refining my MVP submission to work along with the grep part of the script (Monday-Wednesday)

+Check the second loop is adding the duplicates or forwarded emails to the same array from the first part of the script (Thursday)

+Work on writeups at the end of the week Friday and adjust plan for next week accordingly(Friday)

+Week 4: Work on the prompts for the user at the end of each part of the script to give the user an option to add each file that contains a SSN from the company or a duplicate email that has been forwarded using the read command (Monday-Thursday)

+Work on writeups at the end of the week Friday and adjust plan for next week accordingly(Friday)

+Week 5: Run using the test cases below and do a bug report to make address issues before my final submission.
+(Monday)

+Make changes to the script based on the bug report from Monday (Tuesday->Submission day)

+2. My mentor suggested I take my project to the next level and use my script to check for fake employees SSN's leaked in fake company emails.

+3. Daily Log

+Monday Nov.
+12th

+Worked on the timeline reorganization and decided I did not need to use any extension with the grep command because I only needed to access the text version of the file and compare it with the employeeList and it will return 0 if there are any instances of any social security number in the fake email.